-At March 31, 2022, MCM had a net DTL of \$12,047 consisting of a gross DTA of \$3,353 and a gross DTL of \$15,400.
-The resulting net liability is included accrued expenses and other liabilities in the Consolidated Statement of Financial Condition.
+At March 31, 2023, MCM had a net DTL of \$9,242 consisting of a gross DTA of \$5,226 and a gross DTL of \$14,468.
+The resulting net deferred tax liability is included accrued expenses and other liabilities in the Consolidated Statement of Financial Condition.
 The gross DTA relates primarily to timing differences for rent liabilities and accrued expenses.
 The gross DTL results primarily from tax depreciation in excess of book depreciation.

-The difference between taxes at the U.S. federal statutory rate and the effective rate is primarily due to the effects of state and local taxes and permanent adjustments related to federally tax-exempt municipal interest income.
+The difference between taxes at the U.S. federal statutory rate and the effective rate is primarily due to the effects of state and local taxes and permanent adjustments related to federally taxexempt municipal interest income and nondeductible regulatory expense.